 Oli now teaches regularly at JJB London when not travelling the world to teach and compete.

-Alan is one of our most experienced grapplers and instructors, holding a black belt in Judo for over 20 years in addition to a brown belt in Brazilian Jiu Jitsu.
+Alan is one of our most experienced grapplers and instructors, holding a black belt in Judo for over 20 years in addition to a brown belt in Brazilian Jiu-Jitsu.
 Alan is currently a 2nd Dan black belt in Judo under the British Judo Association (BJA).

 His unique perspective of both arts has enabled him to isolate the takedowns and stand up work that he feels is most relevant to BJJ practitioners.
 Alan regularly teaches our ‘Judo for BJJ’ sessions on Wednesday evenings.
+Alan is also available for one-to-one private lessons – contact us if you would like book one.

 Andreas’ attention to detail style of teaching helps our beginners get up to speed quickly and understand the basic concepts of BJJ.
-He also very much enjoys stretching and yoga and emphasises it in his warm ups, having learned the hard way how important flexibility is.
+He also very much enjoys stretching and yoga and emphasises it in his warm-ups, having learned the hard way how important flexibility is.